sailscastshq/docs.sailscasts.com/docs/mail/email-layout.md

 ## Default layout

-By default, Mail will look for a layout file in `views/layouts` called `layout-email.ejs` to use as the default layout for all your email templates.
+By default, Mail will look for a layout file in `views/layouts` called `mail.ejs` to use as the default layout for all your email templates.

 ## Example

-Here is an example email layout that's in `views/layouts/layout-email.ejs`:
+Here is an example email layout that's in `views/layouts/mail.ejs`:

 ```html
 <% /* Default layout for email templates */ %>